(was "Game programming with DirectX")

 SDL: Simple DirectMedia Layer

-A very nice cross-platform (Linux, Windows, MacOS, BeOS) games API.
+A decent, broadly-used cross-platform (Linux, Windows, MacOS, BeOS) games API.
 Wraps DirectX on Windows.
-Uses OpenGL for 3D.
+Uses OpenGL for 3D [2020 update: Supports Vulkan].
 I've been using this for a little while now and I like it very much.
 Free, with source code (GPL).
-Much easier to use than DirectX, produces simpler, shorter, cleaner code, and requires less development time to get going.
-A bit like "what DirectX should have been". (recommendation)
+Much easier to use than DirectX, produces simpler, shorter, cleaner code, and requires less development time to get going. (recommendation)

 The DirectX eXperience